-Based on this last conclusion, the observations composed of body poses and displacements are analysed.
-The most frequent missclassifications are produced by delays or pedestrians with low-speed motions.
+Considering observations composed of body poses and displacements, the most frequent missclassifications are produced by delays or pedestrians with low-speed movements.
 The first cause is related to the event-labelling methodology selected by the human expert.
 It seems that the first half of the first step and the second half of the last step contain the most perceptible information to determine starting and stopping actions respectively.
-Hence, the rest of these steps is normally recognised as walking action.
-It is worth mentioning that, unlike other event-labelling methodologies discussed in Section 2.3 that depend on the human expert criteria, the event-labelling approach proposed in this document takes into account four transitions among activities instead of only two dynamical changes and the labelling of starting-walking and walking-stopping transitions were objectively done since the first and last steps were completely marked.
-On the other hand, when body poses and displacements are used, walking activities are recognised as starting or stopping actions when pedestrians with lowspeed motions are tested.
-All these last missclassifications are not critical from the point of view of the path estimation since these actions have similar dynamics.
-Likewise, the beginning of a starting action and the ending of a stopping motion contains body poses which are equivalent to poses labelled as standing actions.
+Hence, the rest of these steps are normally recognised as walking action.
+It is worth mentioning that, unlike other event-labelling methodologies discussed in Section 2.3, the event-labelling method proposed in this document takes into account four transitions among activities instead of only two dynamical changes.
+Thereby, the labelling of starting-walking and walking-stopping transitions can be objectively done when the first and last steps are completely marked.
+In any other cases, the event-labelling depends on the human expert.
+On the other hand, when body poses and displacements are used, walking activities are recognised as starting or stopping actions when pedestrians with low-speed movements are tested.
+Nonetheless, all these last missclassifications are not critical from the point of view of the path estimation since these actions have similar dynamics.
+Likewise, the beginning of a starting action and the ending of a stopping movement contains body poses which are equivalent to poses labelled as standing actions.
 Hence, a significant number of missclassifications are also produced between these activities.
 Recognising all these dynamical changes as soon as possible is a major challenge in order to increase the effectiveness of AEBSs and pedestrian protection systems.
 As will be discussed later, the delays obtained by the proposed method are in accordance with the results analysed from other significant works in Section 2.3.1.